top of page

 She lifted the cat’s face to her nose.
 “You know, Lucy, what they say about too much liquor.
 Increases desire, decreases performance.”

-Jonathon Nation laughed at that.
+Jonathan Nation laughed at that.
 “You’re trouble.”
 He poured two sniffers.
 He then watched her step out on his balcony to take in the magnificent water views of the Palm Beach Inlet and darkening Atlantic.
 He drained his brandy in one gulp and came up from behind her.

 Kissed her neck.